e271828e/Flight.jl/docs/notes/design/framework_spec.md

   c.n, c.n), x̂ = Vector{T}(undef, c.n))` on the continuous tier, plain
   `workspace(::C)` on the discrete (the `output_types` tier split) — called once per activation and once per scratch-store set ([§14.8](#148-the-trim-service-solver-seam-scratch-stores-commit-and-report)), sizes from the instance, eltypes from the activation.
-The `T`-signature survives here after row 79 retired it on the output side because the two registers ask different things of it: `workspace` is the by-allocation register, so the method is an allocator the framework *calls*, not a schema the framework *walks*.
-Nothing downstream derives from its type, and mistyped scratch detonates loudly at the `Dual` probe — the opposite of the silent zero-partial embedding that killed the output-side `T`-signature.
+The `T`-signature was never in doubt here — `workspace` is the by-allocation register, so the method is an allocator the framework *calls*, not a schema it reads — and it is the precedent [§11.2](#112-the-declaration-inventory)'s register criterion cites now that row 166 has restored the scalar to the by-type register as well: a `T` appears in a signature exactly where the author makes a choice with it.
+Nothing downstream derives from a workspace's type, and mistyped scratch detonates loudly at the `Dual` probe.
 The `undef` spelling is the recommended idiom: it makes "contents are meaningless" visible in the declaration, which is the register this store actually lives in — a workspace is *not* memory, so declaration-by-initial-value ([§11.2](#112-the-declaration-inventory)) never